ivan-guerra/programmador.com/content/posts/building-and-deploying-a-real-time-kernel-to-the-beaglebone-black.md

 ---

 Recently, I wanted to develop a low latency app running on my BeagleBone Black (BBB)[^1].
-My application had timing requirements that are strict enough to where it made sense to run the BBB with a `PREEMPT_RT`[^2] kernel.
-Luckily for me, Robert C. Nelson, one of the BeagleBone Black maintainers, maintains a set of scripts for building a kernel specifically for BBB devices[^3].
+The max latency requirement drove me to run the BBB with a `PREEMPT_RT`[^2] kernel.
+Luckily, Robert C. Nelson, one of the BeagleBone Black maintainers, maintains a set of scripts for building a kernel specifically for the BBB[^3].
 Among the many kernel versions offered are variants that have had the `PREEMPT_RT` patches already applied!
-With Robert's build scripts and SD card in hand, I setoff to build and deploy my RT kernel for the BBB.
+With Robert's build scripts and SD card in hand, I had everything necessary to build and deploy my BBB RT kernel.

 ## Prepping the SD Card